isisaddons-legacy/isis-module-security/README.md

         protected Set<ApplicationRole> getAdditionalInitialRoles() {
             return Collections.singleton(findRole(ExampleRegularRoleAndPermissions.ROLE_NAME));
         }
-        private ApplicationRole findRole(final String roleName) { return applicationRoles.findRoleByName(roleName); }
+        private ApplicationRole findRole(final String roleName) {
+            return applicationRoles.findRoleByName(roleName);
+        }
         @Inject
         private ApplicationRoles applicationRoles;
     }

-So, for the demo app at least, any new user has access to the "example-fixture-scripts" role (= the Prototyping menu) and to the "example-regular-role" (= the Tenanted and Non-Tenanties Entities menus).
+So, for the demo app at least, any new user has access to the "example-fixture-scripts" role (= the _Prototyping_ menu) and to the "example-regular-role" (= the _Tenanted Entities_ and the _Non-Tenanties Entities_ menus).

 Speaking of which...